 We start with the case of superconductors; our presentation in this part will mostly follow Ref.~\onlinecite{harland2019josephson}.
 The superconductor is characterized, in the simplest case of singlet Cooper pairing, by a complex-valued order parameter meaning a wave function of condensate of the Cooper pairs.
 There is a huge literature on the subject; for a very basic introduction the text books in Refs.~\onlinecite{schrieffer_book, mahan_book, abrikosov_book} can be recommended.

-Let us consider a model of strong-coupling superconductor with Cooper pairs relative well localized in real space, an analog of a magnet with well-defined local magnetic moments.
-This is a very bad model for conventional superconductors with a typical diameter of Cooper pairs in thousands of interatomic distances~\cite{schrieffer_book, abrikosov_book} but it can by reasonable well applicable to cuprate high-temperature superconductors assuming that we consider the lattice of copper plaquettes rather than individual sites~\cite{licht_kats_cluster2000, harland2019josephson}.
-Then, the macroscopic superconductivity in the system can be described in terms of a coherence of the phase of the local Cooper pairs $\theta _{i}$ which are supposed to be all equal in the ground state (without the loss of generality, this ground-state value can be chosen as zero).
-The model, that can address the issue of superconducting phase ordering and thus macroscopic quantum properties of the superconductor, is the Josephson lattice model
+Let us consider a model of a strong-coupling superconductor with Cooper pairs relatively well localized in real space, an analog of a magnet with well-defined local magnetic moments.
+This is a very poor model for conventional superconductors with a typical diameter of Cooper pairs in thousands of interatomic distances~\cite{schrieffer_book, abrikosov_book} but it can be reasonably well applicable to cuprate high-temperature superconductors assuming that we consider the lattice of copper plaquettes rather than individual sites~\cite{licht_kats_cluster2000, harland2019josephson}.
+Then, the macroscopic superconductivity in the system can be described in terms of a coherence of the phase of the local Cooper pairs $\theta _{i}$ which are supposed to be all equal in the ground state (without the loss of generality, this ground-state value of the phase can be chosen as zero).
+The model that can address the issue of superconducting phase ordering, and thus macroscopic quantum properties of the superconductor, is the Josephson lattice model,

 where $i,j$ are (super)site indices (e.g., plaquette indices for the two-dimensional Hubbard model used in the theory of superconducting cuprates).
 The Josephson coupling parameters $J_{ij}$ determine in particular superfluid density and London penetration depth~\cite{schrieffer_book, mahan_book, abrikosov_book}.